 Keywords like days of the week or months are not popular among our shoppers.

-Please do not add hashtag (#) in a tag as well any other special characters like #, *, $ or !.
+Please do not add a hashtag (#) in a tag as well any other special characters like #, *, $ or !.

 We know, it looks like a lot of work, but believe us, it's fundamental to our mutual success!

 All of the aforementioned activities will allow you to increase the discoverability of your works and will bring you bags of money!
-There are people waiting for you, searching for an awesome art everywhere!
+There are people waiting for you, searching for awesome art everywhere!
 Let’s help them find what they wish for!